We are committed to promoting a safe and secure environment and to giving our residents peaceful enjoyment of their own communities.

 Private property owners are responsible for graffiti on their properties.
 The Council has no enforcement or responsibility for private buildings or properties.

-Where agreed with private property owners, the Council may remove graffiti on private properties as a chargeable service.
+Where agreed with private property owners, we may remove graffiti on private properties as a chargeable service.
 This will only be done where the Council can safely remove graffiti without damage.
 Any graffiti work that is required will only be carried out on the completion of a waiver indemnifying the Council from any claims.

 Graffiti removal notices